 *David J. Buch (David.Buch@uni.edu) is Professor of Music History at the University of Northern Iowa.
 His publications include a book on the ballet de cour (New York: Pendragon, 1994), an editon of La Rhetorique des dieux (Madison, WI: A-R Editions, 1989), and numerous articles.
 Return to beginning of article

 1. Edited by André Souris (Paris: Centre Nationale de la Recherche Scientifique, 1970).
 The quartets were edited by Anne Bailes (Munich: Tree Editions, 1984).
 Return to text

 Copyright © Society for Seventeenth-Century Music.
-All rights reserved.
+All Rights Reserved.

-Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the author(s), and advance notification of the editors of JSCM.
+Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the Editor-in-Chief of JSCM.

-Any redistributed form of items published in JSCM must include the following information in a form appropriate to the medium in which the items are to appear:
+Any authorized redistribution of an item published in JSCM must include the following information in a form appropriate to the medium in which it is to appear:

 Libraries may archive issues of JSCM in electronic or paper form for public access so long as each issue is stored in its entirety, and no access fee is charged.
-Exceptions to these requirements must be approved in writing by the editors of JSCM, who will act in accordance with the decisions of the Society for Seventeenth-Century Music.
+Exceptions to these requirements must be approved in writing by the Editor-in-Chief of JSCM.